WinnerWind/vekamp/README.md

 >This project is still in it's infancy, If there are any suggestions or feedback you would like to provide, please [submit an issue](https://github.com/vektor451/vekamp/issues/new).

 ## Current Plans
-This section covers the current plans for the project's development.
-At the moment, the main goal for development is to simply get the audio library working and playing music, and then get that functionality working across multiple platforms.
+Currently, the goal for the project's development, and this branch, is to get the audio library to play music files.
+The progress for this goal is as follows:
+- [x] Link bass.dll and interface with it.
+- [ ] Successfully intialise the audio system.
+- [ ] Play an audio file from the command line.

 ## Platforms
-Currently in Development:
-- Windows
-- Linux

-Intended:
-- Android

-Low Priority (I won't work on these myself, but I'm happy for others to do so)
-- MacOS
-- iOS
+Currently, this branch is only intended for Win64 systems.

+## Compiling
+Currently the project compiles with CMake with MSVC, which are required to successfully compile the project.

+Before compilation, it is important to place the necessary library files in their directories.
+Check the folders in `vendor` for more information.